akleemans/bejeweled-bot/README.md

 ![](https://raw.github.com/captainfox/bejeweled-bot/master/screen.png)

-The bot starts playing from the "Play now" screen, and will start the game itself from then on.
+The bot **starts playing from the "Play now" screen**, so first load that screen, then start the bot with

+    python bejeweled-bot.py

+It will start the game itself from then on.
 Don't move the game after you started the bot or no gems will be recognized.

 ## 3. "Algorithm"